MicrosoftDocs/customer-voice/fp-docs/create-survey-invite.md

     > [!div class=mx-imgBorder]
     > ![Select Create an invitation (preview) action](media/select-flow-action.png "Select Create an invitation (preview) action")

-6. In the **Create an invitation** action, enter the following values:
+6. In the **Create an invitation** action, enter or select the following values:

     - **Survey**: Select the survey to be sent.
-    - **Email**: Recipient's email address.
+    - **Email**: Enter recipient's email address.

 7. Add a new step and select the action to send the email.
-For this scenario, we have used Outlook to send the survey.
+In this procedure, we have used Outlook to send the survey.

 8. In the **Send an email** action, enter the following values:
     - **To**: Recipient's email address.
     - **Subject**: Subject of the email.
     - **Body**: Enter the required text and add **Invitation Id** and **Invitation link** dynamic contents.

-    After entering the required details, the flow looks as below:
+    After entering the required details, the flow looks as shown in the below image:

     > [!div class=mx-imgBorder]
     > ![Survey invitation flow](media/survey-invite-flow.png "Survey invitation flow")